Help us improve your experience.

 1. If your company has its own CA, and you want to generate a CSR, click Certificate signing request.

-2. If your company does not have its own CA, click Juniper issued certificate, and then click Generate to generate the certificate.
-Juniper Networks will generate and keep the certificate on the system.
+2. If your company does not have its own CA, click Juniper issued certificate, and then click Generate.
+Juniper Networks will generate the certificate and keep it on the system.

 In this task, select Juniper issued certificate and continue with next step.